open-metadata/OpenMetadata/docs/features/README.md

 ### Discover Your Data

-Discover your data through keyword search, associated data (e.g., frequently joined tables, lineage), and complex queries.
-OpenMetadata supports discovery across tables, topics, dashboards, pipelines, and a their components (e.g., columns, charts) through metadata annotations and data profiling.
-OpenMetadata includes support for discovery based on complex data types such as arrays and structs.
+OpenMetadata enables you to discover your data using a variety of strategies, including: keyword search, data associations (e.g., frequently joined tables, lineage), and complex queries.
+Using OpenMetadata you can search across tables, topics, dashboards, pipelines, and services.
+The OpenMetadata standard and discovery UI provides for fine-grained and detailed metadata for assets and a their components (e.g., columns, charts), including support for complex data types such as arrays and structs.

 #### Keyword Search